spec-framework/documentation/output/book.md

 ####2\.1\.1\.
 Widget instantiation

-The instantiation of a widget can be done in two ways: through the use of an creation method or through the use of the `instantiate:` method\.
+The instantiation of the model for a widget \(and hence the widget\) can be done in two ways: through the use of an creation method or through the use of the
+`instantiate:` method\.
 Considering the first option, the framework provides unary messages for the creation of all basic widgets\.
 The format of these messages is